VihangaAW/tflite_support_task/README.md

     classifier = BertNLClassifier.CreateFromFile(model_path)
     categories = classifier.Classify(kInput)

-### QuestionAnswerer
+### QuestionAnswerer*
+*Development in Progress [QuestionAnswerer].
+QuestionAnswerer can be used to print the output, currently it does not return values

     answerer = BertQuestionAnswerer.CreateFromFile(model_path)
     answers = answerer.Answer(context_of_question, question_to_ask)
-    *Development in Progress [QuestionAnswerer].
-Currently QuestionAnswerer only prints the output.
-It does not return values

 ## Background